near/nft-bid-market/TestPlan.md

 Payout mapping for the given token, based on 'balance' and royalty
 - Panics if `token_id` contains `token_series_id`, which doesn't exist
 - Panics if the number of royalties exceeds `max_len_payout`
-- Panics if royalty exceeds 10000 yoctoNEAR?
+- Panics if the total royalty exceeds 100%
 - Splits the `balance` among royalties and owner, returns payout
 ### nft_transfer_payout
 `nft_transfer` with 'balance' for calculation of Payout mapping for the given token.